-6. Shuffle: CD/CD changer: Press

-to play the songs on the current CD in random order.
+6. Shuffle: CD/CD changer: Press to play the songs on the current CD in random order.
 SHUF ALB appears in the display.

 MP3: Press once to shuffle the tracks in the current MP3 directory.
+SHF ALB appears in the display.
 Press again to shuffle the tracks in all the MP3 directories.
 SHUF ALL appears in the display.